Japan’s FSA Enhances Audit Processes for Financial and Crypto Exchanges

 Roundtable Discussions to Forge Path Forward

 The FSA has disclosed that it will utilize roundtable discussions as a platform to delve into potential improvements within the internal audits of Japan’s financial sector.
-These discussions will see participation from key industry players such as the Japan Cryptocurrency Exchange Association, Japan Financial Services Association, Japan Payment Services Association, and the Japanese Bankers Association.
+Specifically, these discussions will see participation from key industry players such as the Japan Cryptocurrency Exchange Association, Japan Financial Services Association, Japan Payment Services Association, and the Japanese Bankers Association.

 Crackdown on Unregistered Crypto Exchanges